-- Graduate assistants must attend orientations conducted by Graduate Studies, the academic college, or the department, and must participate in departmental training activities.
+- Graduate assistants must attend orientations conducted by the Graduate School, the academic college, or the department, and must participate in departmental training activities.

 - If problems or conflicts arise in the performance of duties or pursuit of the degree, the graduate assistant should discuss the situation with his/her graduate advisor.
-If the problem is not resolved at that level, then the problem should be taken through the following levels until a resolution is reached: the department head, the appropriate college dean, the Dean of Graduate Studies and Research, and the Graduate Council.
+If the problem is not resolved at that level, then the problem should be taken through the following levels until a resolution is reached: the department head, the appropriate college dean, the Dean of the Graduate School, and the Graduate Council.

 - The graduate assistant assumes responsibility to notify the supervisor if the term of appointment can not be completed.
 A letter of resignation must be submitted to the department head, the departmental graduate advisor, and the college dean no later than two weeks before his/her leaving the position unless emergency conditions exist.
 When termination occurs prior to the end of the appointment period, the final check will be prorated according to the number of days of service.

 - If an assistant is terminated before the previously designated date of the assistantship, whether because of funding problems or because of the inability of the assistant to perform duties adequately, the graduate assistant will be notified by letter no later than two weeks prior to termination.
-A copy of the letter describing the reasons for dismissal will be submitted to the appropriate college dean and the Dean of Graduate Studies and Research.
+A copy of the letter describing the reasons for dismissal will be submitted to the appropriate college dean and the Dean of the Graduate School.

 - The graduate assistant is invited to submit to the department head suggestions concerning the assistantship experience during the evaluation procedure at the end of each semester.